-Saint Raphael Academy began a partnership with Qingdao Grand International School in March 2018, and will begin enrolling 15 students in the 2019-2020 academic year.
+Saint Raphael Academy began a partnership with Qingdao Grand International School in March 2018, and first enrolled 15 students in the 2019-2020 academic year.

 Qingdao Grand International School and Saint Raphael Academy have established a 1+2 academic program that will benefit both schools, which will help excellent students enter the top universities.
 Both schools share similar missions, education objectives, and curriculum.
 Students who finish Grade 10 at Qingdao Grand International School can apply and then transfer to Saint Raphael Academy to continue their study.
 After graduating, students will be prepared for admittance into top universities.

 Saint Raphael Academy is a co-educational Catholic high school located approximately one hour from Boston, Massachusetts, and three hours from New York City.
 The Academy offers 19 different sports and numerous extracurricular activities like chess club, drama club, archery club, Model Legislature and math team.

 Qingdao Grand International School is a boarding school in the coastal city of Qingdao, China.
 The school promotes international education and follows the philosophy of "Oneness of Wisdom," which includes teaching students to honor their traditional culture with a global vision.
 Learn more about Qingdao Grand International School.

 Miss Paiva is a proud 2000 graduate of Saint Raphael Academy.
 During her time at Saints, Miss Paiva earned her varsity letters in soccer, basketball, cross-country and softball.
 Although athletics are a passion, she was a well-rounded student, who was elected senior class president and enjoyed being a part of the drama club’s presentation of “The Wizard of Oz.”